RBND-studio/flows-sdk/examples/vue/nuxt-custom-components/README.md

 ### Floating blocks

 In [`blocks.vue`](./components/flows/blocks.vue) you can see a component that takes care of rendering of floating blocks.
-The component needs to be added before the end of the body element in our case in [`app.vue`](./app.vue).
+The component needs to be added at the end of the body element in our case in [`app.vue`](./app.vue).

 ### Flows slot